Cambodia, The Kingdom of Wonder, is a safe place to live, work and volunteer as long as you follow sensible precautions and stay alert.

-“How safe is Cambodia?” is often asked by visitors, travelers and international volunteers.
-Most expats like us, living and working in the Kingdom, agree that Cambodia is a safe place, safer than the big cities back home.
+“How safe is Cambodia?” is a question often asked by visitors, travellers and international volunteers.
+Most expats like us, who have been living and working in the Kingdom, agree that Cambodia is a safe place, perhaps even safer than the big cities back home.

 “Cambodia overall, exercise normal safety precautions, common sense and look out for suspicious behaviour, as you would in Australia” is the travel advice provided by the Australian Department of Foreigner affairs .

-Cambodians are warm, open, friendly and appreciative of tourists – and the economic benefits.
-You’ve just got to be aware of the threat and take precautions to keep yourself safe from those elements who will take advantage of the less-aware traveller.
+Cambodians are warm, open, friendly, and appreciative of tourists and, of course, the economic benefits.
+You just have to be aware of potential threats and take precautions to keep yourself safe from those elements who will take advantage of the less-aware traveller.

 Crime in Cambodia

-Although most visits are trouble-free, the most common type of theft is “snatch and grab” robbery by thieves riding past on motorbikes, particularly in areas frequented by tourists and expatriates, including Siem Reap, the river front area of Phnom Penh and at isolated beaches in Sihanoukville.
+Although most visits to Cambodia are trouble-free, there are crimes that occur, just like any other country in the world.
+The most common type of theft is the “snatch and grab” type of robbery committed by thieves riding past on motorbikes, particularly in areas frequented by tourists and expatriates.
+These areas include Siem Reap, the river front area of Phnom Penh and at isolated beaches in Sihanoukville.

 - minimise the items you carry with you

-- keep belongings out of sight if you travel via “tuk-tuk” or walk along the street
+- keep belongings out of sight, particularly if you’re travelling via tuk tuk or walking along the street

-- make yourself less of a target by carrying bags on the shoulder that is furthest from the street.
+- make yourself less of a target by carrying bags on the shoulder that is farther from the road

-- be particularly vigilant travelling at night by bicycle or motorcycle, especially if you’re alone
+- be particularly vigilant while travelling at night by bicycle or motorcycle, especially if you’re alone

 - avoid placing bags in the front basket of bicycles